 exh_get_users stored procedure, create a new control procedure

-exh_get_users for the procedures code group and add a template to the following:
+exh_get_users for the procedures code group and add a template to

 Next, assign this template to the

 exh_from_exh_[action]_[type] stored procedures for new or changed items.

 Available actions and item types (any combination is allowed):